 9.0 LIVE DEMONSTRATION

-9.1 Proposer will be required to provide a live demonstration of its proposed products at the Judicial Council offices in San Francisco, California at a date and time to be determined.
+9.1 Proposers whose proposed products meet the specifications described in section 2.2 of the RFP may be asked to provide a live demonstration of their proposed products.
+The demonstration will take place at a facility to be chosen by the Proposer which shall be near the Judicial Council offices in San Francisco, California at a date and time to be determined.

 9.2 Proposers will not be reimbursed for any costs incurred in providing the live demonstration.